GlossProject/docs/examples.rst

 ..
-Gloss Project documentation master file, created by sphinx-quickstart on Tue Nov 11 20:07:01 2014.
+Gloss Project documentation master file, originally created by sphinx-quickstart on Tue Nov 11 20:07:01 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.